 1) Document, document, document.
 By storing all internal information that you gather in a single location and making it accessible, you can significantly reduce your team’s time investment while boosting the quality of your organization’s proposals.
 Managing your process through email and Excel makes it easy for something to slip through the cracks.
 Let’s be honest, it is extremely difficult to read through complicated email threads from subject matter experts when you are trying to meet a tight deadline and get your response out the door.
 Managing revisions of outdated documents in multiple locations can be relegated to a distant memory with RFP software.

 2) Research the organization.
-No one can read minds so it is critical to clearly understand your prospective purchaser’s needs.
+No one can read minds so it is critical to clearly understand your perspective purchaser’s needs.
 Every buyer is unique, which is why it is important for you to understand what issues they are facing and what they would want to achieve.
-See if you can have a conversation with the buyer before you dive into your RFP response.
+See if you can have a conversation with the buyer before you dive into your RFP proposal response.
 Asking the right questions and understanding your buyer’s needs will help you stand out in the process.
 Consider asking these questions:

 - Have you worked with a competitor in the past?
 What did you like and what missed the mark?